cosmos/sdk-tutorials/liquidity-module/index.md

 ## Add your Starport blockchain account to gaiad

-To access Starport `username` account on `gaiad`, add it to the keychain.
+To access Starport `username` account on `gaiad`, add the `username` account to the keychain:

 ```bash
 gaiad keys add username --recover
 ```

-It will ask you for the passphrase, that you see in the terminal window of running `starport serve` on your `myblockchaind`
+You are prompted for your passphrase:

 ```bash
 > Enter your bip39 mnemonic
 ```

-Add `username`s mnemonic passphrase and hit enter.
-You will see something similar to the following output
+Remember, you can see the `username` mnemonic passphrase in the terminal window where you ran the `starport serve` command on your `myblockchaind`.

+After you successfully enter your mnemonic, you see output similar to:

 ```bash
 - name: username